- First Time Builders

 Go with your gut.
 If you are uncomfortable with this person around your home or property, do not hire them.
 Find a contractor who specializes in the type of structure you are building.
 Put everything in writing ahead of time.
 Ask who will be doing the actual work and decide if you are comfortable with the division of labor.
 Give clear instructions on how your builder is to behave on your property, where they may use the restroom for example or store waste containers.
 Ask for a complete detail of what is expected of you, if you have to prepare an area, remove a fence and how much work space the contractor will need.

 Finally, last but certainly not least, it boils down to cost.
-If you are going with a pre-engineered building or steel structure, it is imperative that you lock in your steel price ahead of time.
-The cost of steel fluctuates with the market demands so locking in your price ensures you are not surprised by raw supply costs.
+If you are going with a pre-engineered building or steel structure, it is imperative that you lock in your steel order ahead of time.
 You will also need your drawings in hand so your builder can give you an accurate quote.

 I recommend you get several different quotes.
 If there are huge discrepancies in price, investigate why this is so.
 Perhaps the less expensive builder is cutting corners.
 It is possible the more expensive builder is including building options you do not need.
 Your project manager will help you when you get to this point.
 You always have the power to leverage your project into a lower cost, negotiate.
 In my experience, the terms are always flexible.
 In construction like most service industries, you get what you pay for, but paying a high price for options which are unnecessary is foolish.
 One thing I would like to stress here is that there are times, many times, when the more expensive builder is a better builder.